5.7 Obtaining Informed Consent from Non-English Speaking Persons, or Persons with Additional Needs or Vulnerabilities

 • 3.4.2.
 If an unexpected illiterate subject is encountered, the IRB Executive Chair or designee may authorize use of any of the above methods or technologies as appropriate.

 • 3.4.3.
 If possible, the subject should sign to signify consent.
-If the subject is unable to sign, he/she may make an X to signify consent.
+If the subject is unable to sign, they may make an X to signify consent.
 A witness unaffiliated with the research team must observe the consent process, and witness the mark.
 The witness must sign the consent form attesting that the information in the consent document and any other written information was accurately explained to, and apparently understood by, the subject and that consent was freely given.

-Minimal Requirements for Translation of Informed Consent Documents
+Addendum A: Minimal Requirements for Translation of Informed Consent Documents

 Translation of Consent forms into a language other than English must be performed by qualified persons, with adequate competence in English and the language of the translation, and preferably with knowledge of research methodology.

-• A. For research conducted solely within the Organization acceptable translation by a “qualified” translator includes, in order of preference:
+A. For research conducted solely within the Organization acceptable translation by a “qualified” translator includes, in order of preference:

-1. Translation provider by a translator certified by The American Translators Association
+1. Translation provider by a translator certified by The American Translators Association (https://www.atanet.org/)

 2. Translation provided by a translator certified by any other non-profit organization, or Federal, State or Municipal government agency

-3. Translation accompanied by a certification statement; specifically, that the document translation is complete and accurate, and by the translator’s certification that he or she is competent to translate. (see https://www.atanet.org/client-assistance/what-is-a-certified-translation/) A person deemed “competent to translate” includes (a) foreign language instructors employed by an accredited university or college; or (b) graduate students in foreign language currently in training at an accredited university or college; or (c) a bilingual person able to write in two languages with equal fluency (including members of the research team).
-For research involving greater than minimal risk (per 45 CFR 46.102(j)), translation accompanied by a certification statement (category 3) must be accompanied by a back-translation by a different person or group, preferably of categories 1 or 2.
+4. Translation by a person deemed “competent to translate”, and accompanied by a certification statement that the document translation is complete and accurate (see https://www.atanet.org/client-assistance/what-is-a-certified-translation/).
+A person deemed “competent to translate” includes (a) foreign language instructors employed by an accredited university or college; or (b) graduate students in foreign language currently in training at an accredited university or college; or (c) a bilingual person able to write in two languages with equal fluency (including members of the research team).

-• B. For multi-institution research where the Organization is a participating site, translation must be accompanied by documentation that the translation was performed by a “qualified” individual, as defined above.
+B. For Multi-institution research where the Organization is a participating site, translation must be accompanied by documentation that the translation was performed by a “qualified” individual, as defined above.

-Minimal Requirements for Interpretation
+Addendum B: Minimal Requirements for Interpretation

 Interpretation must be performed by qualified persons, who are fluent in both English and the language of the subject, and preferably with knowledge of research methodology.

-• Qualified interpreters include, in order of preference:
+Qualified interpreters include, in order of preference:

 1. A person holding certification by the National Board of Certification for Medical Interpreters, the Certification Commission for Healthcare Interpreters, or any similar credentialling body, or certified by any other non-profit organization, or Federal, State or Municipal government agency.